abhik07-git/Stratalyze/README.md

 # Why I Built This

 As someone planning to study finance and interested in data science, I wanted to explore how technical indicators could be applied using Python.
-I completed this before starting at UMD to strengthen my skills in working with real data and to understand the fundamentals of building and testing trading logic.
-This also aligns with my broader interest in data-driven finance research.
+This also aligns with my broader interest in data-driven finance research and generate signal-based insights and visualize market trends for structured analysis.

 # What It Does